How a hospitality startup built an Android app that relies on web content to dramatically increase user engagement and keep file size low

 - Removed the browser's URL bar using Digital Asset Link verification.

 For a more detailed walkthrough of building a basic TWA, check out Peter McLachlan and Andre Bandarra's TWA talk from Google I/O 2019.

 To learn more about how the OYO team created OYO Lite—including a deep dive into their approach for creating a splash screen that's accessible to all Android users—take a look at Ankit Jain's post on Medium.

 How a TWA helped OYO meet the needs of its users

-That small footprint combined with the amenities of a native app downloadable from the Google Play Store led to significant gains in user engagement:
+That small footprint combined with the amenities of an Android app downloadable from the Google Play Store led to significant gains in user engagement:

 - A conversion rate three times higher than the PWA's rate

 - Three times more logged-in users than the PWA, on average